 It’s would be perfect to consider the age along with the interest of your child in the tennis game.
 The goal should be fun and learning for a kid.
 If you think your child has interest more than your expectation or you are planning for a pro carrier for your child, then it’s good to start around the age of 4-5 years, with 5-6 years recommended.

-As less than 5 years, kiddo can’t hold intention much, so let them to have tennis awareness naturally.
+In less than 5 years, kiddo can’t hold intention much, so let them have tennis awareness naturally.

 It does not mean above this limit kid should not pick up a racquet, you may start it later as Roger Federer did.
 He was 8 years old when he picked up a racquet.
 Proper tennis equipment is a huge advantage for little learners to develop an interest in game-like good size racquet, suitable tennis ball with ball machine.

-How to Choose Right Tennis Racquet Size for Kids?
+How to Choose the Right Tennis Racquet Size for Kids?